daikazu/laravel-glider/readme.md

 [![Build Status][ico-travis]][link-travis]
 [![StyleCI][ico-styleci]][link-styleci]

-This is where your description should go.
+Glider is a simple package to quickly get started using [Glide](https://glide.thephpleague.com) in your Laravel blade templates.
+It provides some convienent blade components for generating various img related html tags.
+This package was heavily inspired Statamic and Spatie Media library.

 Take a look at [contributing.md](contributing.md) to see a to do list.

 ## Installation